Principal Bundles and Gauge Theories: Connections on Vector Bundles

 \section{Connections on Vector Bundles}

-Just as in the case of principal bundles, where we singled out certain connections which were compatible with the group action, we have certain preferred connections on vector bundles: those that are compatible with the linear structure on each fibre.
+Just as in the case of principal bundles, where we singled out certain connections that are compatible with the group action, we have certain preferred connections on vector bundles: those that are compatible with the linear structure on each fibre.
 In fact, we will see that, in some sense, these are a special case of the principal connections we have already seen.
-What does this compatibility concretely mean?
+What does this compatibility mean concretely?

 Let $V\ra{\pi}M$ be a vector bundle with a connection $P_V$.
 In section \ref{geocon}, we have defined $TV\ra{P_V}VV\subset TV$ to be a morphism of vector bundles over $V$, since this was the only vector bundle structure that was at hand.
-Now, however, $V$ itself is a vector bundle over $M$ and, therefore, $TV$ and $VV$ are vector bundles over $TM$: $VV\subset TV \ra{T\pi}M$.
-We would like $P_V$ not only to respect the linear structure on the fibres of $TV\ra{\pi_V}V$, but also that on those of $TV\ra{T\pi}TM$.
+Now, however, $TV$ also has a second vector bundle structure, namely $TV\ra{T\pi}TM$.
+We would like the vertical part of a tangent vector, after identifying $VV\cong V\times_M V$, to respect the linear structure on the fibres of $TV\ra{T\pi}TM$ as well.
 When this is the case, we call $P_V$ an \emph{affine connection} .